Get started using the Mapbox Tiling Service and the Tilesets CLI

 These steps can all be accomplished using the Tilesets CLI.
 In this tutorial, you will use the Tilesets CLI to create a tileset source using sample data, then write a recipe that specifies how to transform that data.
 Then you will create a new tileset with that recipe and publish it.
 After it is published, you can use this tileset in a custom map style.

-This tutorial uses Mapbox Tiling Service to process geospatial data into vector tiles and make those tiles available to use.
+This tutorial uses the Mapbox Tiling Service to process geospatial data into vector tiles and make those tiles available to use.
 The processing and hosting costs for the data in this tutorial fall within MTS's free tier.
-For other projects, depending on the precision level and the area tiled in a tileset, your MTS use may not be free.
-See the Mapbox Tiling Service pricing documentation and the guide to managing tilesets costs for more details on how we charge for this service.
+For other projects, your MTS usage may not be free.
+See the Mapbox Tiling Service pricing guide for more details on how we charge for this service.

 Getting started